Freddie Blassie: Japan (1962–1968)

 In 1962, Blassie had a feud with Japanese wrestling icon Rikidōzan that established his reputation in Japan.
 After Blassie lost the WWA World Heavyweight Championship to Rikidōzan in Los Angeles, the two had a rematch on live Japanese television.
 Many of the viewers were horrified by Blassie's treatment of their hero.
 One of Blassie's gimmicks was to file his teeth, and draw blood from his opponents by biting their foreheads.
 The sight of the Japanese legend covered in his own blood gave several viewers heart attacks, and some reportedly died.

 While touring Japan in 1965, and by this point divorced, Blassie met the woman who would eventually become his third wife, Miyako Morozumi, at a train station.
 However, later that year Blassie suffered from kidney stones and had surgery to remove them.
 While recuperating in 1966, he worked as a car salesman and married a second time to a woman whose name Blassie later claimed not to remember.

 In 1968, Blassie returned to Japan and was reunited with Miyako.
-When he asked for her parents' blessing, they were hesitant because of his reputation with Rikidōzan and because he was 28 years older than she.
+When he asked for her parents' blessing, they were hesitant because of his reputation with Rikidōzan and because he was 28 years older than her.
 However, they eventually consented and Miyako returned with Blassie to the United States; they were married on September 30, 1968.

-World Wide Wrestling Federation (1964; 1971)
+World Wide Wrestling Federation (1964; 1971–1974)

 In 1964, Blassie feuded with Bruno Sammartino and Bobo Brazil.
 Blassie came into the WWWF with his own world title belt, claiming to be the Pacific World Champion, and was coming to Sammartino's "back yard" to unify the world title.
 The series began at Roosevelt Stadium, Jersey City, New Jersey in 1964, with Blassie winning on a technicality, but not a pin.
 The rematches were held at Madison Square Garden in New York, with Sammartino winning out.

 He returned to the company in 1971, reaching the final of a tournament in January for the vacant WWWF United States Heavyweight Championship before losing to Pedro Morales.
 Blassie later challenged Morales for the WWWF Championship, but came up short.
-During this stint with the company, Blassie was managed by his future nemesis, "Captain" Lou Albano.
+During this stint with the company, Blassie was managed by his future fellow "Wise Man of the East" and eventual nemesis, "Captain" Lou Albano.

+Return to Japan (1972–1974)

+Blassie returned to Japan to work for both the newly All Japan Pro Wrestling in 1972.
+In 1974, he worked for New Japan Pro Wrestling.